 The project was developed as a module in OpenSpace, programmed in C++ using OpenGL for graphics and lua for scripting and configuring.
 The software can handle 60 FPS on a modern GPU and renders globes with height map and textures down to 25 centimeters per pixel.
 Temporal datasets showing for example daily images of the Earths reflectance are possible to animate with corresponding positioning of the planets within the solar system.

 We both worked very much together on the project and the design of the chunked level of detail rendering but I focused a lot on the rendering pipeline for layered textures, avoiding precision errors, optimization and texture reading abstraction using GDAL.
 Our github page shows all of the code that went in to this project.

 Local patches of mars with data from images gathered by the Mars Reconnaissance Orbiter's CTX and HiRISE cameras.
 Color is sampled from a global texture dataset of higher resolution from NASA´s Viking missions.

 Global image datasets put together by NASA´s GIBS team provides datasets which makes it possible to browse the globe both spatially and temporally.
-Here with surface reflectance mapped on to the globe.

 The chunked level of detail rendering approach consists of handling a quad tree of chunks rendered as skirted grids.
 Invisible chunks can be culled to optimize rendering time.